Britain's 'major crisis' is good and bad news for travelers - KESQ

 While there was a Brexit deal, red tape has already led to a “major crisis” of food shortages in Northern Ireland, and photos of empty supermarket shelves in England.

-And although the UK was the first country in the world to start a vaccine rollout, its good news was marred by the report on January 13 that the death tally from Covid-19 had passed 100,000.
+And although the UK was the first country in the world to start a vaccine rollout, its good news was marred by a report on January 13 that the death tally from Covid-19 had passed 100,000 (although the government’s tally stood at the lower figure of 85,000).
 Two days later, the government announced that it was axing their last remaining “travel corridors.”

 The UK, as its queen once said, appears to have had an “annus horribilis”.
 But how will that affect it as a travel destination?